TELEMETRY PIPELINE

 How processing rules work

-Each built-in processing rule performs a specific action, like hashing the value of a field or changing the name of a key.
-Additionally, the Custom Lua rule lets you write scripts that perform custom actions.
-By using more than one processing rule together, you can create a complex sequence of transformations that's suited for your data and application.
+Each built-in processing rule transforms data in a specific way.
+By using more than one processing rule together, you can create a complex sequence of transformations that's suited for your telemetry data and storage format.

 Most processing rules are compatible with most data formats.
 Processing rules are also designed to skip logs they're incompatible with rather than displaying an error message, which means you can use rules that apply only to certain chunks of data.
 For example, you can apply a broad processing rule to remove a certain field even if some logs in your pipeline don't contain that field.